roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10_Junior_Year/81.13_AP_Language/Final/Reframing Justice Letter Slideshow.md

 ## Systemic Bias

 - **Carlos and Marco Hernandez**
+- **Chilling Effect**
 - **Psychological trauma**

 ![Image.jpg|500](https://static01.nyt.com/images/2018/06/26/us/26dc-immigrationexplainer1/26dc-immigrationexplainer1-superJumbo.jpg)
-Undocumented immigrants arriving Sunday in McAllen, Tex., after being processed by Customs and Border Protection and released.
+Undocumented immigrants arriving Sunday in McAllen, Texas, after being processed by Customs and Border Protection and released.
 Credit: Tamir Kalifa for The New York Times

+%%Cut down on this section%%
-note: Speaker Notes:
+note:
 Another example is Carlos and Marco Hernandez, the Brothers were U.S. citizens living with their undocumented mother.
 When their mother was deported, they were placed in separate foster homes.
 The boys experienced emotional distress from the separation and struggled to adjust to their new environments.
 These situations demonstrate the psychological trauma children can experience due to family separation caused by immigration enforcement.
 It extends beyond direct actions to a chilling effect discouraging families from seeking essential services like law enforcement or medical services.
 This chilling effect is dangerous to legal citizens and also encourages crime.
 Crime rates in cities with large populations of undocumented citizens like San Diego, Los Angeles, Houston, and Dallas have seen increased crime rates since ICE operations began within city limits.

 ---